 The majority of Chinese manufacturers (except OnePlus) are using a heavily modified version of Android on their smartphone offering.
 Huawei (EMUI), Vivo (FunTouch OS), Oppo/Realme (Color OS), and Xiaomi (MIUI) are some of the examples of the ongoing trend.

 From the above list, both Oppo and Xiaomi are expanding at a rapid pace in Asia and Europe.
-Both the companies have spun off sub-brands (Realme for Oppo and Redmi for Xiaomi) to cover every possible price category.
+Both the companies have spun off individual brands (Realme for Oppo and Redmi for Xiaomi) to cover every possible price category.

 If you look at their devices, you will find almost the same specs sheet on paper.
 The consumer will hardly find any differences in terms of design, hardware, and price.
 The real action happens on the software side.